Injury On the Golf Course: Regardless of Your Handicap, Escaping Liability Is Par for the Course

 A. Liability of Negligent Cart Driver

 People or entities may be civilly liable for personal injuries arising from the operation of a power golf cart.
-Recovery under various theories of liability including negligence, breach of warranty and strict products liability may be possible against the driver of the cart, the lessor, the manufacturer, the servicer or seller of the cart and the owner of the golf course where the accident occurred.
+Recovery under various theories of liability including negligence, breach of warranty and strict products liability may be possible.
+For example, against the driver of the cart, the lessor, the manufacturer, the servicer.
+Or, a seller of the cart and the owner of the golf course where the accident occurred.
 The driver of the cart may be liable for injuries to a passenger in the cart or another on the course as a result of the driver’s negligence in turning too sharply, inattentive driving, excessive speed or knowledge of a defect.

 A golfer injured in a golf cart accident may look to the defendant cart driver’s automobile liability policy and homeowner’s insurance policy as a method of recovering damages for an injury.
-Additionally, the injured plaintiff may be able to recover from the golf course owner’s liability insurance policy on the golf carts.
+Additionally, the injured plaintiff may be able to recover from the golf course owner’s general liability insurance policy which covers bodily injuries or property damages.
 Florida appears to have the most recently reported case law dealing with the issue of insurance and golf cart accidents.
-One reason may be that the Florida courts have construed golf carts to fall within the dangerous instrumentality doctrine, after the Florida legislature classified a golf cart as a motor vehicle.
-Thus, plaintiffs have argued that a golf cart is regulated by the motor vehicle insurance laws requiring the lessor of a motor vehicle to provide primary insurance coverage in the event of an accident.
+One reason may be that the Florida courts have construed golf carts to fall within the dangerous instrumentality doctrine after the Florida legislature classified a golf cart as a motor vehicle.
+Thus, plaintiffs argued that the motor vehicle insurance laws regulate golf carts.
+They do this by requiring the lessor of a motor vehicle to provide primary insurance coverage in the event of an accident.

 One Florida court, in American States Insurance Co. v.
 Baroletti, clarified important insurance issues for golf carts.
-The court held that, even though a golf cart was a motor vehicle and a dangerous instrumentality, it was not subject to statutory financial responsibility or motor vehicle no fault laws obligating the lessor to provide primary liability coverage.
-The court further held that the priority of coverage and duty to defend the operator should be determined by all relevant insurance policies involved.
+The court held that, even though a golf cart was a motor vehicle and a dangerous instrumentality, it was not subject to statutory financial responsibility.
+Or, motor vehicle no-fault laws obligating the lessor to provide primary liability coverage.
+The court further held that all relevant insurance policies involved should determine the priority of coverage and duty to defend the operator.

 B. Liability of Golf Course Owner and Lessor of Cart